cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 The hands-on exercise is split into seven parts:

-1) Simple Unfolding Experiment
+1) "Simple" Unfolding Experiment

 2) Producing the Migration matrix from the datacards

 3) Advanced Unfolding with more detector-level information and control regions

-4) Extract the expected intervals
+4) Extracting the expected intervals

-5) Impacts for multiple POIs
+5) Producing Impacts for multiple POIs

 6) Unfold to the generator-level quantities

-7) Extract POI correlations from the FitDiagnostics output
+7) Extracting POI correlations from the FitDiagnostics output

  > Throughout the tutorial there are a number of questions and exercises for you to complete.
 These are shown in the boxes like this one.

-Note that some additional information on unfolding in `Combine` are available [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/regularisation/), which also includes recommendations on regularisation techniques and when to use it, which is not discussed in this tutorial at all.
+Note that some additional information on unfolding in `Combine` are available [here](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/regularisation/), which also includes some information on regularization, which is not discussed in this tutorial.

 ## Analysis overview